STealthy-and-haSTy/SublimeScraps/session_cleaner/README.md

 that information to locate the Sublime session file.

-If you are using a Portable version of Sublime, then you need to invoke the script with a command line argument that tells it where the Data directory is, so that the Sublime session file can be found.
+If you are using a Portable version of Sublime, then you need to invoke the script with the `--data-dir` argument to tell it where the Data directory is, so that the Sublime session file can be found.
 This can be a fully qualified path or a path relative to the current working directory.

-The script works by loading up the session, finding the list of recent work spaces, and then checking each one to see if it still exists or not.
+The script works by loading up the session, finding the list of recent workspaces, and then checking each one to see if it still exists or not.
 Any files that no longer exist will be written to the console and removed from the loaded session information.

-If any missing session files are found, the new session information is written out to disk.
-This will first create a temporary file, then rename the existing session file to a backup file name before renaming the temporary file into position.
+If any missing session files are found, the new session information is written out to disk after first making a backup of the existing session file.
+You can specify the `--dry-run` parameter to the script to have it tell you what it would do without actually doing it.

+Something to note is that testing for the existence of a file on a network share or external disk that is not currently connected or mounted results in a determination that the file does not exist (technically accurate but somewhat unhelpful).

+As such, if you tend to use projects stored in those locations, you may want to use `--dry-run` to verify that existing but currently unavailable workspaces are not going to be removed.

+If you don't heed that advice, you can always get your previous session back from the session backups.

-Note that no cleanup is done of session backups, so you may need to go into your Sublime Data directory and clean up the backups from time to time.
+Lastly, no cleanup is done of session backups, so you may need to go into your Sublime Data directory and clean up the backups from time to time.

 ### Bonus Script